 - When using digital images, staff will inform and educate pupils about the risks associated with: - the taking, use, sharing, publication and distribution of images.
-In particular they will recognise - the risks attached to publishing their own images on the internet e.g. on social networking sites. - Staff are permitted to take digital images and video to support educational aims, but must follow school policies concerning the sharing, distribution and publication of those images. - Those images should only be taken on school equipment; the personal equipment of staff should not be used for such purposes. - Care will be taken when capturing digital images and video that pupils are appropriately dressed and are not participating in activities that might bring the individuals or the school into disrepute. - Pupils must not bring into school personal technology that allows for photography, recording video or audio. - Pupils must not take, use, share, publish or distribute images of others without their permission. - Images and videos published on the school website, or elsewhere that include pupils will be selected carefully and will comply with good practice guidance on the use of such images. - Pupils' full names will not be used anywhere on a website or blog, particularly in association with photographs. - Written permission from parents or carers will be obtained before photographs of pupils are published on the school website. - Pupils' full names will not be used anywhere on a website or blog, particularly in association with photographs. - In accordance with guidance from the Information Commissioner's Office, parents / carers are welcome to take videos and digital images of their children at school events for their own personal use (as such use in not covered by the Data Protection Act).
+In particular they will recognise - the risks attached to publishing their own images on the internet e.g. on social networking sites.

+- Staff are permitted to take digital images and video to support educational aims, but must follow school policies concerning the sharing, distribution and publication of those images. - Those images should only be taken on school equipment; the personal equipment of staff should not be used for such purposes. - Care will be taken when capturing digital images and video that pupils are appropriately dressed and are not participating in activities that might bring the individuals or the school into disrepute. - Pupils must not take, use, share, publish or distribute images of others without their permission. - Images and videos published on the school website, or elsewhere that include pupils will be selected carefully and will comply with good practice guidance on the use of such images. - Pupils' full names will not be used anywhere on a website or blog, particularly in association with photographs. - Written permission from parents or carers will be obtained before photographs of pupils are published on the school website. - In accordance with guidance from the Information Commissioner's Office, parents / carers are welcome to take videos and digital images of their children at school events for their own personal use (as such use in not covered by the Data Protection Act).
 To respect everyone's privacy and in some cases protection, these images should not be published on social networking sites, nor should parents / carers comment on any activities involving other pupils in the digital / video images.
 This is outlined in the Parent/Carer Acceptable Use Agreement.

-4.8 Data Security and Protection
+4.7 Data Security and Protection

-Data Protection in line with Data Protection Act 1998, and GDPR 2018 is covered by the Data Protection Policy, Information and Security Policy and the various Acceptable Use Agreements.
+Data Protection in line with Data Protection Act 1998, and GDPR 2018 is covered by the Data Protection Policy.